 - Begin with an overall description of what the idea does and how it works with other apps in your system.

-- But also remember to write for an average non-technical reader at the patent office.
+- Remember to write for an average non-technical reader at the patent office.

-The world of the internet is international, and patents must be too.
+- The internet is international, and patents must be too.
 The World Intellectual Property Organization can help you get your patent accepted worldwide.